Turing degree spectra of differentially closed fields: Introduction

 These results are due to Hrushovski and Sokolovi\'c \cite{hs}, whose manuscript was never published.
-A proof of (1) is given in Section 5 of \cite{marker-manin}, and proofs of both (1) and (2) appear in Section 4 of \cite{pillay}.
+A proof of the first fact is given in Section 5 of \cite{marker-manin}, and proofs of both results appear in Section 4 of \cite{pillay}.

-\begin{cor} For every element $(b_0,b_1)$ of $E^\sharp(a)$ in the differential closure of $\Q\la a\ra $, both $b_0$ and $b_1$ are algebraic over $\Q\la a\ra $. \end{cor}
+\begin{cor} For every element $(b_0,b_1)$ of $E^\sharp_a$ in the differential closure of $\Q\la a\ra $, both $b_0$ and $b_1$ are algebraic over $\Q\la a\ra $. \end{cor}

 \begin{pf} Let $\psi(b_0,b_1)$ be the formula over $\Q\la a\ra $ isolating the type of $(b_0,b_1)$.
 If $\psi$ defined an infinite subset of $E^\sharp_a$, then it would contain a torsion point.
 But if $\psi$ contains an $n$-torsion point, every point in $\psi$ would be an $n$-torsion point, yet there are only $n^2$ $n$-torsion points in $E_a$, a contradiction.
 Thus $\psi(b_0,b_1)$ defines a finite set, so this pair is model-theoretically algebraic over $a$, hence lies in the field-theoretic algebraic closure of $\Q\la a\ra $. \end{pf}